 Present in TURBO KILLER, Mima is the female ghost escaping from the machine, leading the space hunters' chase.
 She is a breathtakingly beautiful creature, transfigured by an unreal sensuality with graceful gestures.

 COREY - Elisa Lasowski

-Coré is a strange priestess who protects the machines.
+Corey is a strange priestess who protects the machines.
 She leads a group of priestesses with an iron fist.
-Still, behind angelic features, Coré may hide a part of darkness.
+Still, behind angelic features, Corey may hide a part of darkness.

 LAGO - Christian Erickson

-Lago is the partner of Vascan in the spaceship.
+In the spaceship, Lago is Vascan's partner.
 In his late 60's, with a big white beard and a face wrinkled by the passing of time, Lago is a veteran full of wisdom and empathy.